Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public event IPConnection::Connected(IPConnection sender, short connectReason)

- This event is called whenever the IP Connection is connected, possible reasons are:
+ This event is triggered whenever the IP Connection got connected to a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are:

  * IPConnection.CONNECT_REASON_REQUEST (0): Connection established after
    request from user.